jedisct1/minisign/README.md

 Signature written by minisign can be verified using OpenBSD's signify
 tool: public key files and signature files are compatible.

-However, minisign uses a slightly different format to store private keys.
+However, minisign uses a slightly different format to store secret keys.

 Minisign signatures include trusted comments in addition to untrusted comments.
 Trusted comments are signed, thus verified, before being